jyangfsu/JRB_Spatiotemporal_Sensitivity/README.md

 ├── Figure5/                      # Data and scripts used to generate Figure 5
 ├── Figure6/                      # Data and scripts used to generate Figure 6
 ├── Figure7/                      # Data and scripts used to generate Figure 7
+├── Figure8/                      # Data and scripts used to generate Figure 7
+├── Figure9/                      # Data and scripts used to generate Figure 7
 └── lib/                          # Shared functions and modules used across figures
 ```